MITgcm/MITgcm/doc/phys_pkgs/streamice.rst

    Hypothetical configuration, detailing the meaning of thickness and velocity masks and their role in controlling boundary conditions.

 The momentum balance is solved via iteration on viscosity (*Goldberg* 2011).
 At each iteration, a linear elliptic differential equation is solved via a finite-element method using bilinear basis functions.
 The velocity solution "lives" on cell corners, while thickness "lives" at cell centers (Fig. :numref:`figstencil`).
 The cell-centered thickness is then evolved using a second-order slope-limited finite-volume scheme, with the velocity field from the previous solve.
+To represent the flow of floating ice, basal stress terms are multiplied by an array ``float_frac_streamice``, a cell-centered array which determines where ice meets the floation condition.

 The computational domain of ``STREAMICE`` (which may be smaller than the array/grid as defined by ``SIZE.h`` and ``GRID.h``) is determined by a number of mask